 The CARS program has proved to be extremely popular; according to the New York Times, it generated more than $920 million in rebates and more than 220,000 in auto sales.
 Car shoppers burned through the $1 billion that was initially set aside for the program and the Federal government had to quickly appropriate an additional $2 billion to keep the program going.

-“Not only were some consumers quick to take advantage of the new program, but scammers didn’t waste any time either,” said Claire Rosenzweig, President and CEO of the Better Business Bureau Serving Metropolitan New York.
-“Because the program is new, identity thieves know that they can cull sensitive personal information from consumers while looking like they are actually trying to offer assistance to participate in the program.”
+“As consumers have been quick to take advantage of the new program, so have identity thieves,” said Karen Nalven, BBB President.
+“Since the program is new, identity thieves know that they can gather sensitive personal information from consumers while looking like they are actually trying to offer assistance to participate in the program.”

 Even before the legislation passed, the National Highway Traffic Safety Administration reported that Web sites were soliciting information like names, addresses and Social Security numbers in order to register people for the program.
 The BBB serving Louisville received reports from consumers who received phone calls with offers for help in filling out the paperwork to receive a voucher to participate in the program.

 BBB offers the following guidance to car buyers on the basics of the CARS program: